Back to All Events

 Ritual for a Rhombus (2024) by Adam and Steve.
 (Adam Birchmore and Matt Huppatz)

-Adam & Steve perform a new site-specific work, Ritual for a Rhombus, which marks the decommissioning of Matt Huppatz’s installation Money for Painting.
-Participants will have the opportunity to view the manifestation machine at the centre of the work.
+Adam & Steve (Adam Birchmore and Mathew Huppatz) performed a new site-specific work, Ritual for a Rhombus, which marked the decommissioning of Matt Huppatz’s installation Money for Painting.
+As Adam and Steve took the work apart the audience had the opportunity to view the manifestation machine at the centre of the work.
+The performance ended with the last of 4 chimes turning off all lights.

 Adam & Steve's performance works transcend conventional boundaries, delving into the realms of time, space, and consciousness.
 Through their exploration of everyday activities and ritual practices, they invite audiences to reconsider the dichotomy between the sacred and the profane, blurring the lines between them.
 Their work serves as a catalyst for introspection, prompting viewers to contemplate the meaning of existence and the interconnectedness of all things.
 They strive to create moments of revelation and transcendence, inviting participants to engage with the profound mystery of being present, here and now.